Dynatrace/Dynatrace-AppMon-Maven-Plugin/README.md

 ### <a name="prerequisites"></a>Prerequisites

-* Dynatrace Application Monitoring version: 7+
+* Dynatrace Application Monitoring version: 7+ (builds that support older AppMon releases can be found on the [Releases page](https://github.com/Dynatrace/Dynatrace-Maven-Plugin/releases))
 * Maven 3+

 ### <a name="manual_installation"></a>Manual Installation